my-hoang-huu/HuuMyProject/README.md

 **Other techniques:**
 - Use Modal component, setState function, and React.createRef() to create floating bottom menu when clicking on avatar, cover picture or post information icon (details in file floating_menu/index.js and class PostThreeDots in file post_header/index.js.

 - Use Map function to create a list of stories in the body

-- Use useState function to change the state of post-reaction icons.
+- Use useState function to change the state of post-reaction icons

 - Use setState via class component to change the state of navbar bottom icons